Computers For Dummies Cheat Sheet

 Memory: Your computer should have at least 2 gigabyte (GB) of RAM.

 Processor: Most processors today are multiple-core processors, such as the i3, i5, and i7 processor lines from Intel.
 Those with two processors are called dual-core; those with four processors are called quad-core; and processors with six cores are referred to as hexa-core.
-The bottom line with cores is that the more you have, the faster your computer can process instructions because all the cores can work at once.
+The bottom line with cores is that the more you have, the faster your computer can process instructions because all the cores can work at once with many applications.

 Battery life: If you choose a laptop and will be using your laptop in settings without a power source, such as on a plane or in the doctor’s waiting room, look for a model with longer battery life (some offer 10 hours or more).